 Features Summary.
-The 2D coordinates of facial landmarks on the image are concatenated with the corresponding 128-dimensional CNN features as the joint features for final authentication.
+To use basic visual features, the facial landmarks on the image are concatenated with the corresponding 128-dimensional CNN features as the joint features for final authentication.
 Both acoustic and vision data are collected simultaneously so that they are well synchronized, which ensures the correspondence between facial landmarks distribution on the screen and relative device position, thus echo signals.
+As an option, we also concatenate the 128-dimensional sophisticated visual feature and acoustic feature for even higher performance at a cost of more computational complexity.

 Classifier.
-One-class SVM is an unsupervised algorithm that learns a decision function for novelty detection: classifying new data as similar or different to the training set.
+One-class SVM is an unsupervised algorithm that learns a decision function for novelty detection: classifying new data as similar or different to the training set [28].
 It detects the soft boundary of the training set so as to classify new samples as belonging to that set or not.
-We use one-class SVM with radial basis function (RBF) kernel function for final classification.
+We use oneclass SVM with radial basis function (RBF) kernel function for final classification.
 It allows us to train an SVM classifying model for a new user (or the same user wearing new hats or glasses) on mobile devices easily, without requiring large amounts of training data as in CNN.